RKTongol/obsidian/Daily Notes/Mar. 19, 2024.md

 - Online Everywhere

 **What I did for my health today?**
--
+- Mediation, 8 hours of sleep

 **Win/s**
-- check mam gilda
+- Added trending post on inskin

 **How I saved the world’s skin**
--
+- Help around the house

 **Rean EOD Mar.
-07, 2024,  Thursday**
+19, 2024,  Tuesday**

-***Purposeful-To-Do**
+**Purposeful-To-Do**
 -

 **What I did today:**
-- Audit PH
-- Weekly report
-- NYC site
+- GMD Call
-- update inskin plugins
-- EOW Huddle
+- SOW Huddle
+- edit cart information
+- research about seal subscription
+- google maps

 **What I plan to do on my next shift**
 -

 **Any help you need from me before signing off for today?**
--